kieranhw/OpenSesame-Access-Control/os-device/README.md

 3.  **Connect to the Wi-Fi and broadcast mDNS:**

-At the start of the program, ensure to import and call both the settings and mDNS library in order to advertise the device to the OpenSesame hub.
+At the start of the program, import and call the mDNS library to advertise the device to the OpenSesame hub.

 ```
 from mdns import connect_wifi, start_mdns